chenhaoy1/EnemyUnknown-Battlegrounds/docs/status.md

 Approach:

+Our basic idea is from Assignment2.
-Our q learning algorithm's logic is quite similar to the pseudo code given below.
+The q learning algorithm's logic is quite similar to the pseudo code given below.

 <img src="Pseudocode.jpg" width="50%">
 <img src="Pseudocode1.jpg" width="50%">